SamueleGiraudo/Calimba/README.md

 + `./calimba -f Program.cal -d start duration` draws in a graphical window the fragment of the signal of the music specified by the program, starting from `start` ms and lasting `duration` ms.
++ `./calimba -f Program.cal -t` prints the tree pattern specified by the program.
 + `./calimba -f Program.cal -a` prints some analysis information about the used layouts in the program.